vlocityinc/newport-design-system/packages/@flow-builder/ui/src/builder_platform_interaction/integrationTests/readme.txt

 3) Use a flow from jest-mock-data/mock_flows
 It is generally better to use flowWithAllElements.json or autolaunchedFlow.json You can add more elements to these flows : follow instructions at jest-mock-data/mock_flows/readme.txt

+Note :
+A good integration test sample is assignmentEditorIntegration.test.js